Diya050/End-to-End-BI-for-Classic-Wheels/README.md

-# Power BI Project: Product-Based Company Data Analysis
+# Power BI Project: End-To-End BI For Classic Wheels

-This project demonstrates a complete data analysis workflow using Power BI to derive strategic insights for a product-based company.
-It includes three dashboards focused on sales performance, customer behavior, and employee productivity.
+This Power BI project analyzes the sales, customer, and employee data of a vintage automobile company—Classic Wheels Inc.—to uncover actionable business insights and support data-driven decisions across multiple departments.

+The project is divided into three interactive dashboards:

+- Sales Dashboard

+- Customer Dashboard

+- Employee Dashboard

+Each dashboard provides a detailed view of operations from multiple angles, helping stakeholders monitor performance, identify bottlenecks, and implement targeted strategies.

 ---